wlp-builders/whitelabelpress-wlp/README.md

 ### Install help for Windows

 You can definitely run this on Windows.
-However most support will be for Linux.
+However most support will be for Linux (local,VPS,Docker,Podman).
 Here's a concise guide to start using Linux for more (development) freedom:

 1. **Download Ubuntu 24.04 ISO**:
    - Obtain the latest Ubuntu 24.04 LTS ISO from the official website: [Download Ubuntu](https://ubuntu.com/download/desktop).